aidadatahub/aidadatahub.github.io/policy/data-sharing-privacy-policy/index.md

 The data sharing is facilitated by AIDA Data Hub hosted at CMIV, Linköpings universitet.
 The legal entity is Linköpings universitet (Swedish corporate identity number: 202100-3096).
-DSP operations can be reached at [aida-compute@nbis.se](mailto:aida-compute@nbis.se) and you can reach the data protection officer for Linköpings universitet at [dataskyddsombud@liu.se](mailto:dataskyddsombud@liu.se).
+Data sharing support can be reached at [aida-data@nbis.se](mailto:aida-data@nbis.se) and you can reach the data protection officer for Linköpings universitet at [dataskyddsombud@liu.se](mailto:dataskyddsombud@liu.se).